Aliases for RPS6KA5 Gene

 GeneCards Summary for RPS6KA5 Gene

 RPS6KA5 (Ribosomal Protein S6 Kinase, 90kDa, Polypeptide 5) is a Protein Coding gene.
-Diseases associated with RPS6KA5 include coffin-lowry syndrome.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MKNK2.

 UniProtKB/Swiss-Prot for RPS6KA5 Gene